 Tone refers to how light or dark the colour is.
 The choice of tone depends on your personal preference; however, the stones that are somewhere in the middle are the most sought-after.

 The clarity of green diamonds is graded the same way as that of colourless stones.
 The fewer inclusions, the higher the clarity grade.
 Of course, high-clarity green diamonds are more valuable, but this characteristic is not crucial for fancy colour diamonds.
 The green colour tends to hide imperfections, so the appearance of green diamonds is less affected by flaws compared to white diamonds.

 When choosing the clarity of green diamonds, look for a stone that is eye clean, meaning the diamond should not have inclusions visible to the naked eye.
 Green diamonds in the SI1 – SI2 clarity range may look stunning and do not differ significantly from diamonds in VS or even the VVS range.

 Unlike colourless diamonds, green diamonds are not cut to maximize brilliance and sparkle.

 Green diamonds are cut to achieve the best colour possible as most natural greens have a colour that is only “skin deep”.
-That means cutters often try to preserve green colour around the girdle of the stone or to preserve colour in the culet.
+That means cutters often try to preserve the green colour around the girdle of the stone or to preserve colour in the culet.
 In other words, the proportions that are considered ideal for colourless diamonds will not always be the best to bring out the colour of green diamonds.
-So when choosing a green diamond, you should focus more on the stone’s colour intensity and hues, rather than judge the diamond using traditional cut grades.
+So when choosing a green diamond, you should focus more on the stone’s colour intensity and hues rather than judge the diamond using traditional cut grades.

 Green Diamond Rarity and Prices